Liisjak/PCGmix-A-Data-Augmentation-Method-for-Heart-Sound-Classification-EXTENDED/README.md

 ## Repository Structure

 This repository contains code for augmenting, training, and analyzing heart-sound classification models using the PCGmix method.

+This repository uses `Python 3.8.16` with dependencies listed in `requirements.txt`.

 Below is a brief explanation of each key file:

 ---